-In fact, the “new railroads and factories” were allowing farmers in the middle of a continent to sell to a world-wide market, were lowering the price of illuminating oil by 90 percent, and cutting the price of steel by two-thirds.
-You may not like the machinations of a railroad baron like Jay Gould, you may not like the monopolistic John D. Rockefeller, you may not like the union-busting of Andrew Carnegie.
+In fact, the “new railroads and factories” were making prices low and making it possible for farmers to grow grains in the middle of a continent and sell to a world-wide market; they were lowering the price of illuminating oil by 90 percent, and cutting the price of steel by two-thirds.
+You may not like the machinations of an undercapitalized railroad baron like Jay Gould, a jumped-up kid from rural upstate New York, you may not like the monopolistic John D. Rockefeller, a jumped-up store clerk, you may not like the union-busting of Andrew Carnegie, a jumped-up telegraph messenger.
 But if you concede that their businesses actually benefited farmers and householders and consumers then you are half way to conceding that force may not really be needed to protect folks from “industrial giants.”

 The same necessity pursues Michael Hardt and Antonio Negri, whose leftist manifestos in the trilogy from Empire to Multitude to Commonwealth mean nothing if they cannot discover a need for militant political action.
 But how to do it?
 After all, since Marx’s day the average daily subsistence of workers in the western world has gone up from $3 per day to $100 per day or more.4 Even in developing countries like Vietnam, people are working in Nike factories and reporting their satisfaction at getting to work indoors.
 Villagers in the highlands of Thailand get to transport grain from their fields using the ubiquitous 100ml motorcycle.
 How bad can things be?
 Bad enough for Hardt and Negri to conjure up a monstrous “biopower” that only a new democracy, founded upon a “multitude” to replace the working class and the masses of old, can slay.

 In Empire Hardt and Negri propose the idea of “Empire,” the institutional combination of nation states and global capitalism, the “biopower” that rules the world.
 To maintain its legitimacy, they argue in Multitude: War and Democracy in the Age of Empire, this Empire must maintain a state of war to acquire the exceptional powers to maintain its hegemony and its right to dominate the subordinate nations of the world.
 But a growing “multitude,” groupings of singularities in the new world of work, is changing the world.
 These singularities, nodes of cultural and economic difference, are eroding the old working world of “habit” in mass-production factories and offices and transforming it into a culture of “performance” in creative occupations and productions of “affect,” thus becoming the dominant form of work.
-This new articulated multitude, a work force, apparently, of creative artists, is clearly calling forth new forms of socialization: political, economic, and cultural.
-So far, the analysis of Hardt and Negri is not so far from other critics of modernity, such as James C. Scott.
+This new articulated multitude, a work force, obviously, of creative artists inspired by Charles Taylor’s culture of expressive individualism, is clearly calling forth new forms of socialization: political, economic, and cultural.
+So far, the analysis of Hardt and Negri is not so far from sociologist George Simmel and critics of modernity such as James C. Scott.

 But Hardt and Negri cannot leave the multitude alone to work out its “life in common” in its own way, any more than socialists and Marxists a century ago were willing to let the working class find its own way from rural indigence in agricultural tenancy to urban competence in the new capitalist society.
 The leaders of Educated Youth do not want to understand the world; they want to change it.
 They need to find injustice, political, economic and moral, and they find it every time they identify a new protest movement that has arisen to fight an injustice, from feminists and gays in the western world to villagers in the developing world.
 What they want out of these protest movements is a revolution in the political sector, a renewal of the corrupted forms of democratic representation, a real democracy to reflect the new life “in common” that is coming into being as the “multitude” realizes itself.
 Their hearts throb to the beat of carnivalesque street protest, NGO activism, and the avenging hand of international justice, of politics, politics, politics.